Cyanidenjoyers/Crosshair-W/README.md

 Simple Crosshair Utility for Wayland Compositors.

-It's a real `wlr-layer-shell` surface, it's click-through, it never takes keyboard focus, and it comes with a GTK3 settings GUI so you don't have to hand-edit a config file to change the color or size.
+Crosshair-W is a real `wlr-layer-shell` surface, it's click-through, it never takes keyboard focus, and it comes with a GTK3 settings GUI so you don't have to hand-edit a config file to change the color or size.
 Tested and confirmed working on KDE Plasma (Wayland) and MangoWM.
 Should work on any